nmmull/PTS/README.md

-# Pure Type Systems in Agda
+# Tiered Pure Type Systems in Agda

-This is a small personal project in which I am formalizing pure type systems in Agda.
+This is a small personal project in which I am formalizing tiered pure type systems in Agda.
-My hope is that I will be able to formalize some of the simple results on tiered pure type systems.
+My hope is that I will be able to formalize some of my results.

-More to come I hope.
+More to come.